Aloknath-sah/Aloknath-sah/README.md

 # Hi there 👋
 I am Aloknath Sah from Odisha, India.
-I have skilled in Full Stack Web Development, MERN, React Native and Javascript.
+I have skilled in Web Development with tech stacks like HTML, CSS, JavaScript, React, Redux, and React Native.

 <!--
 **Aloknath-sah/Aloknath-sah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.